 Belgium will give the Three Lions pointers.
 Expect Panama to be defensive and Los Diables Rouge to test them with their fast-paced passing and technical game.

 England are different; more physical than anything Panama are used to.
 Despite almost one week between the two games, fatigue may play a part toward the end of the 90 minutes.

 It’s worth bearing this in mind when thinking about England vs Panama betting; goals may come in the latter quarter of the match.

 Panama have problems scoring away from home, managing just one away from Panama City in the fifth round.
 In the previous group stage, they managed to score twice in Jamaica and in a 3 – 1 defeat in Costa Rica.
-Scoring against England and Belgium may prove to be too tall an order, or certainly scoring enough to take points.
+Scoring against UK and BE may prove to be too tall an order, or certainly scoring enough to take points.